piknotech/gnimag/gnimag/Sources/Products/gnimag/README.md

 # gnimag

 gnimag is a simple command line tool to allow testing and executing games.
-It provides macOS-specific implementations for `Image`, `ImageProvider` and `Tapper`.
+It provides macOS-specific implementations for `ImageProvider` and `Tapper`.

 Use gnimag for the development of your game or just to start a game that you would like to play.